ZeroQI/Absolute-Series-Scanner/README.md

 - "Scanners" and "Series" folder are not created by default and will need creating.
 - "Scanners" folder will be at the same level as "Plug-in Support" folder (in other words the same parent directory)
 - "Absolute Series Scanner.py" resides in Series folder, do not create an additional folder not listed like "absolute-series-scanner-master"
+- Once the scanner is installed correctly, when creating a library you can select the custom scanner, otherwise the drop-down selection list is not shown

 Linux install script example
 <PRE><CODE>